Kylie Jenner and Tyga: Rapper 21 Savage Discusses Flirting With Kylie, Beef With Tyga

 The Kylie Jenner and Tyga relationship was recently brought into question when rapper 21 Savage was part of a new interview.
-The rapper behind the recent hit single “X” featuring Future, talked about his online flirting as well as the “beef” that was apparently going on between him and rapper Tyga.
+The rapper behind the recent hit single “X” featuring Future talked about his online flirting as well as the “beef” that was apparently going on between him and rapper Tyga.
 So did he continue to take shots at getting with Kylie while trying to diss her current boyfriend, or has Savage seemed to take a different approach?

 While 21 Savage is a single rising star in the hip-hop music scene who probably has plenty of female attention, it seems the main object of his desire is currently taken.
 However, that didn’t stop the Atlanta rapper from trying to get with Kylie Jenner, the half-sister of the Kardashian sisters.
-In late November of last year, 21 Savage tweeted a photo of Kylie Jenner in just a t-shirt (of herself) with three “in love” emojis as the caption.
+In late November of last year, 21 Savage tweeted a photo of Kylie Jenner in just a T-shirt (of herself) with three “in love” emojis as the caption.
 He even noted in a recent interview that he still wants to “tear that a** up,” showing that if there’s a chance he could get with Kylie, he’d go for it fast.

 According to Dance Hall Hip Hop, Savage was part of a recent Rap Radar exclusive interview in which he was asked about how he tried to get with Kylie.
 He indicates he “made a play” for Jenner but also admitted, “I don’t know, man…She shot me down.”